 Pentastar gap = θ

 Pentastar Gap: This little known 7.356103 degree gap has been a key part of our analysis of numbers, geometries, chaos, quantum fluctuations, and human will.
-Is it possible that this little gap could be the basis for diversity, creativity, openness, indeterminism, uniqueness and chaos?
+Is it possible that this little gap could be the basis for diversity, creativity, openness, indeterminism, and uniqueness?

-The indeterminate and chaotic, of course, reside somewhere deep within the structure of the universe.
+The indeterminate and chaotic reside somewhere deep within the structure of the universe.
 We believe that place just may begin right here.